makerdao/community/governance/polls/Adjust the Dust Parameter for ETH-B Vault Type - June 14, 2021.md

 ## Outcomes

-**If a non-'Abstain' option recieves more votes than each other option (excluding 'Abstain') and the votes for that option exceed 50% of the total votes cast, then that option is deemed the winner and the following actions will be taken:**
+**If the votes for the 'Yes' option exceed the votes for the 'No' option then the following actions will be taken:**
-* If the winner represents a change from the status quo, then change will be included in the weekly Executive Vote on the Friday following the conclusion of this poll.
+* This change will be included in the weekly Executive Vote on the Friday following the conclusion of this poll.
 * If the Friday executive passes, then this change will become active in the Maker Protocol after the [GSM Pause Delay](https://community-development.makerdao.com/en/learn/governance/param-gsm-pause-delay) has expired.

-**If no option has enough votes to exceed 50% of the total votes cast, then no further actions will be taken at this time.**
+**If the votes for the 'No' option equal or exceed the votes for the 'Yes' option then no further action will be taken at this time.**

 ---